John Alexander Dowie was born in Edinburgh, Scotland on May 25, 1847.

 By December 1872, Dowie had already alienated most of his congregation in Alma.
 It didn’t help that the primary subject of his sermons was temperance, which has never been all that popular in Australia.
 He bitterly resigned his post, muttering that the churches in Adelaide were “overladen with worldliness and apathy.”

-Instead, he moved east to Sydney, and became a minister in the suburb of Newton.
-It was during his time in Newton that Dowie’s theology began to evolve.
+He moved east to Sydney and became a minister in the suburb of Newton.
+During his time there Dowie’s theology began to evolve.
 In the mid-1870s the area was being ravaged by the twin plagues of measles and scarlet fever.
-The young pastor was surrounded by the dead and dying.
+The young pastor was constantly surrounded by the dead and dying.
 Not a week went by that he wasn’t officiating at a funeral.
-And he was astounded at how little modern medicine could do to alleviate his flock’s suffering.
+He was astounded at how little modern medicine could do to alleviate his flock’s suffering.
 In one notable instance, he almost got into a fistfight with a doctor who thought that a little girl was beyond saving, and refused to even try.

-And that’s what Dowie did when he first started faith healing in 1876.
+That’s what Dowie did when he first started faith healing in 1876.
 His “treatment” consisted of a course of bed rest, prayer, and Bible study.
 It proved surprisingly effective, though it helps that he was mostly treating cases of addiction.
-In essence, his healing homes were a religious version of rehab.
+In essence, his “healing homes” were a religious version of rehab.

 Dowie made another big change in 1876, marrying his, um, first cousin Jane Dowie.
 Their first child, Alexander John Gladstone, was born the next year, and was followed by daughters Jeanie in 1879 and Esther in 1881.